 - In a very, large microwave-safe bowl, put the butter, sweetened condensed milk, sugar, and corn syrup.
 Microwave on high for 5 minutes and then stir.

-- Microwave at 50% power in 5 minutes intervals for 15-25 minutes total, or until caramel reaches 238˚F to 244˚F on a candy thermometer.
+- Microwave at 50% power in 5 minute intervals for 15-25 minutes total (depending on your microwave), or until caramel reaches 238˚F to 244˚F on a candy thermometer.
 They have to be a deep golden caramel color and should form a soft ball in cold water.

 - Remove from the microwave and stir in the vanilla extract.